 James now has the following assets and liabilities to his name:

 It often becomes easier to buy another house once you already own one.
-You can see how the domino effect could work; the more properties you own, the more available equity you have for future borrowing, and expanding your portfolio.
+You can see how property investors can use this domino effect to their advantage.
+Simply put, the more properties you own, the more available equity you have for future borrowing and expanding your property portfolio.

 How to calculate your equity

-If maths makes you teary, Savings.com.au's Equity Calculator can work out roughly how much equity is in your home for you to use.
+If maths makes you teary, Savings.com.au's Home Equity Calculator can work out roughly how much equity is in your home.
 Just enter:

-• The property’s current value (you may need to get a valuation done)
+The property’s current value (you may need to get an official valuation done before refinancing but a general valuation from a real estate website may give you a ballpark figure)

-• The interest rate on your desired loan
+The interest rate on your desired loan (if you’re thinking about refinancing)

 Using equity to buy a second home